-A Dataset consists of Dataset Items.
-A Dataset Item has an input, expected output and can contain metadata.
+A Dataset is made of items.
+A Dataset item has an input, expected output and can contain metadata.
 The input, expected output and metadata of the items in a dataset should follow the same schema.

 Dataset Types